Third Sector Support across Highland

 Thorfin House, Bridgend Business Park, Dingwall IV15 9SL

-Meet our new Inner Moray Firth Team!
+HTSI's Inner Moray Firth Services

-The Highland Third Sector Interface (HTSI) delivers TSI functions across the Local Authority area of Highland through a combination of direct delivery and commissioned services.
+The Highland Third Sector Interface delivers TSI functions across the Local Authority area of Highland through a combination of direct delivery and commissioned services.
 In 2020 we finished an internal process of reducing the number of organisations delivering TSI functions across the Inner Moray Firth area.

-As of the 1st September 2020, we are now directly delivering these functions across
+As of the 1st September 2020, we are now directly delivering these functions across:

 TSI Services Manager